MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 | Dev | [Download](https://go.microsoft.com/fwlink/?linkid=2093291) |
 | Beta | [Download](https://go.microsoft.com/fwlink/?linkid=2093376) |

-This only needs to be done once per machine.
-Prerelease channels are evergreen, so will automatically get updated when newer versions are available.
+This only needs to be done once per machine.  preview channels are evergreen, so will automatically get updated when newer versions are available.

 <!-- ------------------------------ -->